queenisabaer/wishlist/README.md

 - Possibility to reserve an item and display the reserved items at the profile page
 - Full CRUD functionality for items
+- Functionality to create a wish list even if I'm not a registered user
+- Improve accessibility of buttons

 ## Bugs